haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 	- So we need to run this for all our areas that we do not want, similar to last time we run *Difference* and then run it again with its output and the next criteria
 		- Use *Selected features only* again where necessary
 - Once we have the final suitable areas we need to determine which have at least 5000m2 of free building space
+	- Look at your current layer and its features, could we select the areas which have at least 5000m2 free space right now?
+Why not?
+	- Some features that are not phyiscally connected are still 1 feature, so we need to seperate them.
+		- Do this by running the *Promo
 	- Let's extract areas of at least 5000m2 using the *Extract by Expression* tool
 - Done!
 You should now have the areas that meet all the criteria